Moist Lemon Blueberry Loaf With Sour Cream

 Tips

-- To measure flour, scoop it into a measuring cup, then level if off with a knife.
-Don’t just dip the scoop into the flour as this packs it in too much.
+- To correctly measure flour in cups, scoop it into a measuring cup, then level it off with a knife.
+Don’t scoop directly from the bag, which can pack in too much flour and lead to a dense loaf.

 - Toss the blueberries in flour before adding them to the batter.
-This will prevent them for all sinking to the bottom.
+This will prevent them from all sinking to the bottom.

-- Loaf pans and doneness: Glass loaf pan don’t conduct heat as well so the loaf will take longer to bake than in a metal pan.
+- Loaf pans and doneness: Glass loaf pans don’t conduct heat as well, so the loaf will take longer to bake than in a metal pan.
 Regardless of the pan type, insert a toothpick or cake tester in the loaf to check if it is done.
 If it comes out clean or with a few crumbs, your loaf is ready.

-- If the glaze is too thick, add a bit more lemon juice or water.
-If it’s too thin, add a bit more icing sugar.
+- Adjust the glaze consistency as needed: If too thick, add a bit more lemon juice or water.
+If too thin, add a bit more icing sugar.

-- The loaf is delicious warmed in the microwave for a few seconds.
+- Warm it up: This lemon blueberry loaf is especially good warmed in the microwave for a few seconds.

 Troubleshooting FAQs

 Overmixing the batter can cause a dense loaf.
-Mix just until the ingredients are combined to avoid developing too much gluten.
+Mix just until the ingredients are combined.

 Ensure your baking powder is fresh.
 Also, properly whisk the oil and sugar to incorporate enough air into the batter.

-Yes, you can use frozen blueberries.
-Do not thaw them.
+Yes, you can use frozen blueberries straight from the freezer (don’t thaw).
 Toss frozen blueberries in flour to prevent them from bleeding too much into the batter.

 The outside of the loaf cooks at a faster rate than the inside, so the inside of the cake continues to cook and rise, cracking the top crust.
-You can try lowering the temperature of the oven next time (especially if using a glass loaf pan), but the cracking is not a big deal with this loaf.
+You can try lowering the temperature of the oven next time (especially if using a glass loaf pan).
+Cracking is normal and doesn’t affect the texture.

 - Super moist banana bread (also no equipment needed and one of our top 3 most popular recipes)